coleygroup/sparrow/README.md

 # SPARROW (Synthesis Planning And Rewards-based Route Optimization Workflow)

 A workflow to simultaneously select molecules and their synthetic routes for lead optimization and design-make-test cycles.
 This optimization approach aims to minimize synthetic cost while selecting the molecules that are most likely to fulfill design constraints.
+More details about SPARROW can be found in [our preprint](https://arxiv.org/abs/2311.02187).

 ## Overview
 This repository performs the following steps: